 What’s Your Favorite Avatar Episode?

 Avatar: The Last Airbender pushes the boundaries of kids’ shows, which is something that you just don’t see today.
-The emotional topics that the show explores make it suitable for both kids and adults to watch.
+The emotional depth of the show makes it suitable for both kids and adults!